Xto-dev/PaintTogether/README.md

 4. Click "Join Room"
 5. Start drawing!

+You'll see other users' cursors moving in real-time, labeled with their names and showing their current tool (brush color or eraser).

 ## Room System

 - **Creating a room**: Enter a new room name and set a password